 - AdWords Experts Share the Secrets of Their PPC Success, Part 13

 This week’s interview is with Vasilis Katsikadis.

 Tell us a bit about yourself.
 How long have you been using AdWords?
 What is your primary goal for AdWords marketing?

-I am an online marketing executive at E-Travel, an online travel agency that operates mainly in 10 countries in southeast and central Europe.
+I am an online marketing executive at E-Travel, an online travel marketing agency that operates mainly in 10 countries in southeast and central Europe.
 I am responsible for all the marketing channels for two of the top three countries that E-Travel operates in, Greece and Cyprus (pamediakopes.gr).
 In the past I have run SEM and SEO projects for other sites/markets, like trip.ru (Russia) and airtickets24.com (Poland, Czech, Slovakia and Portugal).